Hithaishi-K-N/Student-Placement-Prediction-using-Machine-Learning./README.md

 ## Conclusion
 Logistic regression is a powerful tool for binary classification tasks like placement prediction.
 By analyzing features such as CGPA and IQ scores, we can make informed decisions about the likelihood of a student getting placed.

-For more information on logistic regression and its applications, refer to the references provided in the script.